 Happy birthday to Abel

 He turned one.
-The doctor gave him five shots.
-He slept most of the day.
+He slept most of the day because the doctor gave him five shots.

 Cupcakes.

 Wagon, Radio Flyer, plastic, small.
-For hauling stuffed animals.
+For giving rides to stuffed animals.
 (Did I mention he walks now?)

 Dog, white with black spots, plastic, noise-making, profoundly disturbing to Samuel.

-Most of these gifts are from Karin’s dad’s family.
+Most of these gifts were from Karin’s dad’s family.

 Abel was to have had a little party at my parents’ house, but my mom slipped on some ice and broke her arm.
 She’ll have surgery later this week.
-Last night, when I called, she was in high spirits, adequately drugged, surrouded by other progeny.
+Last night, when I called, she was in high spirits: adequately drugged, surrounded by other progeny.

 ♦ ♦ ♦ ♦ ♦